- Information held about you

 - Signpost you to services available through other agencies, for example the Defra shopping delivery scheme

 - Monitor and manage the response to Covid-19 by health and social care bodies and the government including providing information to the public about Covid-19 and its effectiveness for the purpose of planning and reviewing our response.
 This may include recording feedback in the form of a survey or future contacts.

 - How the law allows us to use your information

 The legal basis for processing the data is that it is in the public interest for us to deal with the outbreak of Covid-19.
 Any sensitive (special category) data that we collect will be processed for public health reasons and/or to protect your vital interests.

 - Who we will share your information with

-We will share your information only as necessary with the organisations such as the NHS, community groups and volunteers that we are working with to provide support to individuals at home.
+We will share your information only as necessary with the organisations such as the NHS, government agencies, community groups and volunteers that we are working with to provide support to individuals at home.
 Only the minimum information for the purpose will be shared.